 5.4.1.
 Minors may only participate in a competition if they have the necessary mental and physical aptitude.

 The participant must be fully familiar with the safe handling of the weapon used and must also be able to control the weapon.

-For example, for the U10 class, it will not make sense for a minor to take part in a Supermagnum or Ordnance Rifle Competition if the shooter cannot control the weapons prescribed due to the recoil.
+The age-specific regulation must be noted.

 In case of doubt, the Head of the competition will make the decision about participation in the competition.

 - 5.4.2.
-U10: All young people who turn 10 years old or younger in the respective calendar year. - 5.4.3.
+U12: All young people who turn 12 years old or younger in the respective calendar year. - 5.4.3.
 U14: All young people who turn 14 years old or younger in the respective calendar year. - 5.4.4.
-U17: All young people who turn 17 years old or younger in the respective calendar year.
+U16: All young people who turn 16 years old or younger in the respective calendar year.